 If you can’t be sure, however, but still yearn to leave, leave in the best of terms.
 Make your apologies and get things off your chest before you go.
 And if the damage isn’t too bad, stay in contact with the company and the people within, because no matter how many jobs you will move on to, you will never forget your first.

 You aren’t expected to know anything about your first job, and to be honest, not every company out there is willing to teach you the ropes.
-But take that as a challenge to better yourself on your own terms and who knows one day you might be able to head your own company, based on the rules that you make.
+But take that as a challenge to better yourself on your own terms, and who knows, one day you might be able to head your own company based on the rules you make.

 What dilemmas did you face in your first job?
-Share them with us and let us know how you dealt with it.
+Share them with us and let us know how you dealt with them.